fatiando-data/morroco-speleothem-magnetic-microscopy-data/README.md

 properties of hematite and magnetite within the sample, providing insight into past geomagnetic field variations recorded in cave deposits.

+Available as both a compressed netCDF file as well as the original Matlab file (`.mat`) in the Harvard format.

 | | Summary |
 |--:|:--|
 | File | `morroco-speleothem-qdm.mat` |